 Try not to use too much jargon or highly technical language - unless of course all of your customers are highly advanced users who will understand it.
 Step by step tutorials or instructions are a great way to present a lot of information in easily digestible bites.
 Using headers and lists is another way to break up information so it's more easy for customers to consume.
 Images and video are also excellent ways to provide information, and provide clarity where text alone may fall short.

 Also remember to include relevant links within knowledge base articles or web support documents.
 In many cases one topic may lead to another and you want to make it easy for your customers to find information - so if an article mentions another issue or feature, include a link to the related article so they don't have to search for it.

 3. Promote Web Self-Service Options

 Just because you build it doesn't mean they will come.
 You have to let your customers know about the self-service options available, and promote them at every opportunity.
-Display links to resources prominently on your support site, and make sure your site is responsive so it works on any device.
+So how can you promote self-service options?
+One way is to display links to resources prominently on your support site, and make sure your site is responsive so it works on any device.
 Customer support software that supports ticket deflection (providing suggested articles to address an issue without creating a ticket) can also be a huge help in promoting customer self-service support.